Six Ways Legacy Systems Expose Healthcare Organizations to Security Risks

 How to improve cybersecurity preparedness for a healthcare organization.

-To reduce the risks that legacy systems bring, it is recommended to centralize legacy data into a secure active archive like HealthData Archiver®.
-This helps ensure the organization meets regulatory requirements and allows users to access records for clinical review and Release of Information, while also allowing legacy systems to be decommissioned.
+With these two frameworks in place, it is recommended to centralize legacy data into an active archive like HealthData Archiver®.
+This helps ensure the organization meets regulatory requirements that can include record retention of six to 30 years or more while also allowing legacy systems to be decommissioned.
 A streamlined portfolio offers a host of security, cost and other benefits.

 The Harmony Healthcare IT team of data extraction and migration experts have helped hundreds of healthcare delivery organizations decommission legacy systems and safely consolidate patient, employee and business records from more than 550 different clinical, financial and administrative software brands.